CWagner23/CS2102/README.md

+# WPI CS2102 Lab 3
-# This is my code for the WPI Course CS2102 (Object Oriented Programming) Lab 3.
+This is my code for the WPI course CS2102 (Object Oriented Programming) Lab 3.
+The purpose of this lab was to use abstract classes and overwrites.